-Norges Vel has been pioneering the efforts to modernise agriculture in Norway.
-Today we are helping Norwegian farmers with knowledge and new technologies like solar energy and bio-energy to lessen the effect on the climate and develop new, greener business possibilities.
+Norges Vel has been a pioneer in modernizing agriculture in Norway.
+Today we are helping Norwegian farmers with knowledge and new technologies like solar energy and bio-energy to lessen the effect on the climate and develop new, greener business opportunities.

 Norwegian agriculture is undergoing changes.
-Norwegian farmers are being required to think about how they will maximise their land's capacity, through expanding, increasing efficiency of current operations, or creating entirely new venues to their businesses.
-Norges Vel helps farmers utilise all of the farms resources and through this create new employment opportunities.
+Norwegian farmers are required to think about how they can maximise the utilization of their land, through expanding or increasing the efficiency of current operations, or creating entirely new businesses.
+Norges Vel helps farmers utilize all of the farms resources and through this create new employment opportunities.

 New opportunities in agriculture

-In the course «Business development on the farm» Norges Vel and Norsk Landbruksrådgivning (Norwegian agriculture consulting) developed an concept which takes the farmers from idea to implementation of new or expanded businesses based on the farms resources.
+In the course «Business development on the farm» Norges Vel and Norsk Landbruksrådgivning (Norwegian agricultural consulting) developed a concept which guides the farmers from idea to implementation of new or expanded businesses based on the farms' resources.
 The course is held many places in Norway and is also adapted to single industry applications like commercial beekeeping or farmbased bio-energy.

 Cooperation in agriculture

-Norges Vel works on creating cooperatives and solutions for food producers, in addition to developing local supply chains from earth to table.
-We are concerned with having healthier and more natural food production.
+Norges Vel contributes to create cooperatives and solutions for food producers, in addition to developing local supply chains from earth to table.
+We want a healthier and more natural food production.

 A supply chain Norges Vel developed from a to z is Norsk Matbygg SA which is a cooperative of farmers who produce barley for COOP and DUGA.